 Symposium on Novel Liability Theories and the Incentives Driving Them

 The court system is often used as a testing ground for novel theories of liability.
 Some believe this is a valuable feature of the civil justice system, while others see it as a bug.
-This Symposium will examine whether the potential gains of choosing courts as an avenue for accomplishing public policy goals drive this type of litigation and whether the incentives to pursue such novel litigation claims are directly proportional to the judicial system’s receptivity to creativity.
+This Symposium examined whether the potential gains of choosing courts as an avenue for accomplishing public policy goals drive this type of litigation and whether the incentives to pursue such novel litigation claims are directly proportional to the judicial system’s receptivity to creativity.

 For example, from opioids to climate change to lead paint to the COVID-19 business re-openings and beyond, governments and private plaintiffs are increasingly turning to the common law doctrine of public nuisance to address widespread public policy issues.
 Long viewed as a relatively unimportant element of the common law, courts have in recent years expanded the scope of public nuisance far beyond its long-established contours.
 Suddenly, some defendants are seeing themselves at risk of liability from past actions that were long considered both legal and beneficial, raising questions about the rule of law, due process, and fairness generally.
 Furthermore, as the courts accept public nuisance, consumer fraud, or other theories as bases for expanding litigation, questions arise over the proper role of the courts vis-à-vis the legislative and executive branches that have traditionally been charged with resolving complex regulatory issues in the spaces into which courts are now stepping.

-Finally, the Symposium will have another category of panels discussing the unique problems associated with government settlements.
+Finally, the Symposium had another category of panels discussing the unique problems associated with government settlements.
 How often are public entity lawsuits brought as leverage to induce settlements from market participants?
 How are settlement funds managed?
 Who can access and profit from them?
 How are lawyers to be paid and what effect does that have on the plaintiffs bar offering their services to state attorneys general and municipality counsel?
-In addition to these and other questions, speakers will also discuss the particular dangers that arise when governments take (actually or de facto) substantial stakes in ownership or management of companies as a term or consequence of settlement.
+In addition to these and other questions, speakers also discussed the particular dangers that arise when governments take (actually or de facto) substantial stakes in ownership or management of companies as a term or consequence of settlement.
 How do such arrangements square with the appropriate role of government and free enterprise?